laripk/data_proj_demo/README.txt

-Death due to cancer, by NUTS 2 regions (tgs00058) Death due to ischaemic heart diseases, by NUTS 2 regions (tgs00059) Death due to accidents, by NUTS 2 regions (tgs00060) Death due to transport accidents, by NUTS 2 regions (tgs00061) ***
+Death due to cancer, by NUTS 2 regions (tgs00058) Death due to ischaemic heart diseases, by NUTS 2 regions (tgs00059) Death due to accidents, by NUTS 2 regions (tgs00060) Death due to transport accidents, by NUTS 2 regions (tgs00061)
------not done yet-----

 Fourth, household income sounds good.
-Disposable income of private households, by NUTS 2 regions (tgs00026) Primary income of private households, by NUTS 2 regions (tgs00036)
+Primary income of private households, by NUTS 2 regions (tgs00036) ***

+OK, that should be enough to get us started.